yellowphone/mirador-backend/README.md

 4. Now you can run `docker exec -it <container-id> bash` to enter into the container.

 5. You should see that backend.sql should already be in the container due to the COPY statement from our docker file.
-Run `psql -U test demo < backend.sql` to import the table contents to this image.
+Run `psql -U test dev < backend.sql` to import the table contents to this image.

-Command to dump to db once in the conatiner: `psql -U test demo < backend.sql`

-command to get into the database creat: `psql -U test -d demo`
+Command to into into psql database terminal: `psql -h localhost -p 5432 -U test dev` followed by `\c dev` to connect to the dev database

 ## Contributors